On the Poisson Follower Model: Phenomena Observed in the Follower Dynamics

+\paragraph{Forward and Backward Sets} We denote by $\mbox{For}(x,\Phi)$ the leader set of all orders of $x$ in $\Phi$, and we will call it the \textit{forward set of $x$}. $\mbox{Back}(x,\Phi)$ denotes the follower set of all orders of $x$ in $\Phi$, and we call it the \textit{backward set of $x$}.
+For each agent, there is a forward and a backward set at each step of the dynamics.
+See Figure \ref{fig:forward_backwardsets} for these sets at step 0.

+\paragraph{Parties} Roughly, we call \textit{party} any connected component of the follower graph at any step.
+Note that two points $x$ and $y$ belong to the same party iff there exists a point $z$ (not necessarily different from $x$ or $y$), such that both $x$ and $y$ belong to the backward set of $z$, i.e., $x, y \in \mbox{Back}(z,\Phi)$.

+\paragraph{Parties at step $k$} are defined as connected components at step $k$.
+We conjecture that all parties are a.s. finite at all steps.
+At any step, finite parties are characterized by their leader pair.
+Since a leader pair cannot be dissolved, the number of parties can only increase with the number of steps.
+An example can be found in Figure \ref{fig:forward_backwardsets}.
+Since the initial agent distribution is Poisson at step 0, every party is almost surely finite at step 0 \cite{nearest_neigh}.

+\paragraph{Party Gain/ Party Loss} A given party (once it exists) can have fluctuations in its cardinality.
+A \textit{party gain} is an increase in the party's cardinality at a given step; this requires that at least one agent of another party joins.
+A \textit{party loss} is a decrease in its cardinality at a given step; this requires at least one agent of this party to leave.

+\paragraph{Party fission} The situation in which a new leader pair is created within a party is called a \textit{party fission}.
+The initial party survives (its leader pair cannot be dissolved).
+A new party is however formed, associated with this new leader pair.
+Figure \ref{fig:ex_step1} gives an example of such a fission.

+\paragraph{Party swap of an agent} A given agent can belong to different parties (as defined above) at different steps.
+For a given agent, a \textit{party swap} is a change of party (namely a change of leader pair) at a given step.
+An example of party swap is shown in right of Figure~\ref{fig:fussion_swap}, where agent $z$ and its followers are subject to a party swap.
+Note that an agent may experience a party swap even if it keeps its leader, but this leader is itself subject to a party swap (as for agent $x$ in this example).
+Another example of party swap of an agent is shown in left of Figure ~\ref{fig:fussion_swap} where Agent A is subject to a party swap.

-\paragraph{Party restructuring}By \textit{party restructuring}, we mean a situation where there is a swap in the party which does neither lead to a fission nor to a loss in the party, like the situation illustrated in Figure \ref{fig:ex_follower_loss} right.
-A \textit{stable party} is a party in which there are no swaps (and no losses or gains) at any future time step.
-Stable parties are discussed in Section \ref{stable_chain}.
+\paragraph{Party restructuring} By \textit{party restructuring}, we mean a situation where the dynamics leads to a change within the directed graph describing the party, but to no change in the set of agents contained in the party, like the situation illustrated in left of Figure \ref{fig:ex_follower_loss}.

-\paragraph{Party swap} The situation where an agent changes its follower party will be called \textit{a party swap}.
-An example of a party swap is shown in Figure \ref{fig:rastojanje2}.
-Another example of a party swap is shown in Figure \ref{fig:fussion_swap}, where agent $z$ and its followers have a party swap.